 Interactive Whiteboards, computers and IPads bring the world into the classroom.
 Digital and flip cameras capture and support the variety of learning students investigate and experience.

 Teachers, students and families have access to our Diocesan intranet.
-Each class’ Weebly page supports the teaching and learning occurring within the classroom, and the differentiated tasks in programs such as Studyladder, enable students to continue and reinforce daily learning within the home environment.
+Each class’ Google Classroom page supports the teaching and learning occurring within the classroom, and the differentiated tasks in programs such as Studyladder, enable students to continue and reinforce daily learning within the home environment.

 Teaching staff at St John the Baptist Catholic Primary School, provide explicit teaching to all students in on-line personal safety issues, through the Australia Communication and Media Authority student modules.
 These include; unwelcome sites, stranger danger, cyber-bullying and financial exploitation.
 St John the Baptist Catholic Primary school supports staff to handle such issues through ACMA ‘Cyber Safety Online Professional Development’ learning modules.
 Furthermore, all Class Pages are equipped with links and telephone numbers to children support facilities such as, ‘Kids Help Line’.